Life (soundtrack)

-Life' is the soundtrack to the 1999 film, Life.
-It was released on March 16, 1999 through Rock Land/Interscope Records and was almost entirely produced by R&B singer R. Kelly, with Wyclef Jean and Jerry Duplessis producing four tracks on the album.
+Life is the soundtrack to the 1999 film, Life.
+It was released on March 16, 1999, by Rockland Records and Interscope Records.
+The soundtrack was almost entirely produced by R&B singer R. Kelly, with Wyclef Jean and Jerry Duplessis producing four tracks on the album.
 The soundtrack was a huge success, making it to No. 10 on the Billboard 200 and No. 2 on the Top R&B/Hip-Hop Albums.
 It spawned the hit single "Fortunate" by Maxwell, which peaked at No. 4 on the Billboard Hot 100.
 The soundtrack was certified platinum on June 18, 1999, while "Fortunate" was certified gold on June 2 that same year.
 "What Would You Do?", by City High, would go on to chart in 2001.
 A version of the classic Harold Melvin & the Blue Notes song "Wake Up Everybody" plays during the film's opening credits.